artisan-roaster-scope/artisan/_docs/18-autosave.md

 MDH NC-500 72  540.0 g Hama O Rama Espresso 2020-04-27

 Other date format options are available, and some other fields from Roast Properties.
-See Help in the dialog box for more information and notes on specific cases.
-The string choices are:
+The string choices include the following, but the list has expanded so see Help in the dialog box for all the choices.

 ![autosave fields](/assets/images/gsg/autosave fields.jpg)